 Evaluations will determine if the student has met the minimum requirements for SAP.
 The frequency of evaluations ensures that students have ample opportunity to meet both the attendance and academic progress requirements of at least one evaluation by midpoint in the course.
 Evaluations are conducted at the conclusion of each evaluation period.
-Each period is based on actual hours completed for both oncampus and hybrid program at the benchmarks indicated below for an academic year 900 hours in length:
+Each period is based on actual hours completed for both on-campus and hybrid program at the benchmarks indicated below for an academic year 900 hours in length:

-Cosmetology, Cosmetology Hybrid & Barber (1,000 hours)
+Cosmetology & Barber (1,000 hours)

-- 450 hours (13 weeks FT/26 weeks PT) - 900 hours (13 weeks FT/26 weeks PT)
+- 450 hours (daytime 13 weeks/morn, aft, eve 26 weeks) - 900 hours (daytime 13 weeks/morn, aft, eve 26 weeks)